 In addition to his primary role as an educator, Gravatt coaches my school’s soccer and cross country teams, sponsors the National History Honor Society, and mentors, tutors, and guides any student who has the courage to ask him for help.

-While his loyal following is not quite the cult of Napoleon (yet), Gravatt has earned the unwavering loyalty and enthusiastic respect of all those who survive the gauntlet of his highly difficult courses.
-To many, he is not just a teacher, or a coach; he is someone who cares, as much as he claims to not, something many BTW students need.
-In his own way, Gravatt is a modern day hero.
-Though he has not shared any stories of leaping tall buildings, rescuing cats from trees, or saving people from burning houses, Gravatt provides dozens and dozens of students with the tools they need to survive life after college--and really, in today’s scarily modern world, how else could you define a hero?
+While his loyal following is not quite the cult of Napoleon (yet), Gravatt has earned the unwavering loyalty and enthusiastic respect of all those who survive the gauntlet of his very difficult courses.
+To many, he is not just a teacher, or a coach; despite his lighthearted, playful personality, he is deeply caring and passionate about helping the students at my school.
+In his own way, Gravatt is a modern-day hero.
+Though he has not shared any stories of leaping tall buildings, rescuing cats from trees, or saving people from burning buildings, Gravatt provides dozens and dozens of students with the tools they need to survive life after college – and really, in today’s scarily modern world, how else could you define a hero?

 This piece has been published in Teen Ink’s monthly print magazine.